seth586/guides/FreeNAS/extras/torrelay.md

 CookieAuthentication 1
 ExitRelay 0
 SocksPort 0
-BandwidthRate 2500 KBits
+BandwidthRate 16 Mbits
-BandwidthBurst 10000 KBits
+BandwidthBurst 64 Mbits
-MaxAdvertisedBandwidth 2500 KBits
+MaxAdvertisedBandwidth 16 Mbits
 # Change the email address bellow and be aware that it will be published
 ContactInfo tor-operator@your-emailaddress-domain
 Log notice syslog
 ```
-2,500 Kbits = 2.5Mbps, adjust based on the lower of your maximum download and upload speed.
-So if your ISP provides 50Mbit download and
+Set `bandwidthrate` below the lower value of your download and upload speed.
+So if your ISP provides 500 Mbit download and
-10Mbit upload, do not use any value over 10Mbit.
+250 Mbit upload, do not use any value over 250 Mbit.
+Check your speed [here](https://beta.speedtest.net/).

 Save (Ctrl+o, ENTER) and exit (Ctrl+x)